Narins Eating DisorderCenter May 2021 COVID-19 Update

 Any patients or staff members who are sick should stay home and recuperate and must meet DOH guidelines before returning to program.
 If a patient or staff member starts to feel ill during the program day, they will be immediately isolated until arrangements can be made to either go home or seek medical attention.

 Although these steps can be inconvenient, our priority is to keep Narins EDC as safe as possible so that our patients can continue their necessary Eating Disorder treatment with minimal disruption.
 Please do not hesitate to contact us if you have any questions or concerns.
-We will get through this together.
+Thanks for supporting our staff and patients' safety.
 Tracy Welchoff, Ph.D.
 Owner/ Executive Director